-15min - 15 minute interval, 96 buckets 1day - 1 day interval, 7 buckets media-type This command forces the transceiver mode to use for SFP/SFP+ ports, or the port type to use for combination RJ-45/SFP ports.
+15min - 15 minute interval, 96 buckets 1day - 1 day interval, 7 buckets media-type This command forces the transceiver mode to use for SFP ports.
 Use the no form to restore the default mode.

 This example sets a interval of 15 minutes for sampling standard statistical values on port 1.